 The Republican National Committee is a U.S. political committee that provides national leadership for the Republican Party of the United States.
-It is responsible for organizing and running the Republican National Convention.
-Reince Priebus is the current Republican National Committee Chairman.Learn More
+It is responsible for organizing and running the Republican National Convention. the current Republican National Committee Chairman.Learn More

 The Republican National Committee tends to support moderates within the party.
 Moderates may be fiscally conservative and socially liberal, though there are others who are socially conservative and fiscally centrist or liberal.
 While they sometimes share the economic views of other Republicans.Learn More

-The Republican National Committee does not support conervatives within the party.
-Conservative views on immigration, border security, 2nd amendment rights, religion, women's life termination rights, marriage, Obama care, taxation, etc are not in line with the values of the Republican National Committee.Learn More
+The Republican National Committee supports conservatives within the party.
+Conservative views on immigration, border security, 2nd amendment rights, religion, women's right to life, marriage between a man and a woman, overturn Obama care, Limited taxation, etc. These are the values of the Republican National Committee.Learn More

 We have a Dream for 2016